occost/Ucla-Swipe-Tracker/README.md

 * **Wheel:** Creates a spinning wheel to randomly select a dining hall or takeout location when a user is indecisive about what to eat for a particular meal.

 ## Frontend
-####
+#### UCLASwipeTracker uses Next.js, Javascript, and React.js components to create the UI, pulling information from the firestore database to update and display user information.

+**Next.js:** Next.js is a development framework providing React-based web applications with server-side rendering and static website generation.
+Next.js also provides an easy-to-use routing system that is utilized in the navigation between different pages in the form of the nav-bar.

+**Components:** React components that are rendered client-side for their respective purposes to then be passed to the page.js files for where the routing specifies.

+**Firebase Utilities:** Functions created to push and pull data from Firebase to the React code, where the data would then be passed to be rendered on the server from client-side components.

 ## Backend
 #### UCLASwipeTracker leverages Firebase to store and manage user data, swipe tracking, and even retrieve weekly menus.
 Here's a breakdown of how it works:

 **Firebase Configuration:**
 The backend starts by setting up the connection to Firebase using firebase.initializeApp().
 This function requires your project's specific configuration details, essentially acting like a handshake between your app and Firebase.
+We used Firebase for its ease of use in authentication and its user-friendly NoSQL Firestore database.

 **Firestore:**
 Firestore is a document-based structure where each user has a dedicated document within a "Users" collection.
 This document retrieves and stores details like: Meal Plan Type, Remaining Swipe Balance, Weekly Swipe Count, and Last Logged Entry.